 - Old hardware: If a PC already runs at a snail's pace because it has ten-year-old hardware, using modern (security) software may make it unusable. - If possible, buy a new PC that at least meets the minimum recommended requirements of the software you want to use.
-Multi-Core processors are preferable. - Adding more RAM does not hurt.
-If you use Windows 7, you should use a minimum of 4GB of RAM.
-If you use Windows XP, Vista, 8 or 8.1, switch to Windows 10 64-Bit. - Make sure you have only ONE security program with real-time protection.
-If your new PC came with a trial security suite, remove this before installing a different protection program. - Keep all your software up-to-date: Using an anti-virus version from e.g. 2015 may not protect you as well as the newer version would, even though you may still be able to update the signatures.
+Multi-Core processors are preferable. - \circ $\;$ Adding more RAM does not hurt. - If you still use Windows XP, Vista, 7, 8 or 8.1, switch to Windows 10 64-Bit. - Make sure you have only ONE security program with real-time protection.
+If your new PC came with a trial security suite, remove this before installing a different protection program. - Keep all your software up-to-date: Using an anti-virus version from e.g. 2017 may not protect you as well as the newer version would, even though you may still be able to update the signatures.
 Please keep your operating system up-to-date by installing the recommended patches.
 Any software can have vulnerabilities and bugs, so keep all the software installed on your PC up-to-date: this will not only protect you against many exploits and vulnerabilities, but also give you any other application improvements that have been introduced.